 P-value

-This metric is generate from the T test of the hypothesis.
+This metric is generated from the T-test of the hypothesis.
 The lower the value, the more significant the result is.
 Read more here.

 Conclusion